 Water Quality Problems

 Bacteria levels in the Cottonwood neighborhood creek have been measured monthly since 2006 and are about six times the level of the next highest creek flowing into Birch Bay.
 This amount of bacteria represents a public health risk and makes improving water quality in the Cottonwood neighborhood a high priority.
 BBWARM is working with Whatcom County Public Works and the Whatcom County Marine Resources Committee to try to identify possible sources of bacteria.
-In addition, a water treatment project is planned for construction in 2013.
 We need the community's help to identify and remove possible sources of bacteria in the Cottonwood neighborhood creek.
-See the water quality fact sheet for more information on what you can do to help.
+See the water quality fact sheet for more information on what you can do.

 Creek flowing through Halverson Park.

 Remote camera used to evaluate existing stormwater pipes.